mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 **Convincing:** Because people tend to believe what you say, you gain +2 to [[Deceive]] when lying to someone.

 **Familiar Presence:** Your power makes you seem vaguely familiar to everyone.
-As a result, as long as you don’t interact with them directly, security guards and other official personnel will assume that you have the right to be wherever you are, and won’t demand ID.
+As a result, as long as you don't interact with them directly, security guards and other official personnel will assume that you have the right to be wherever you are, and won't demand ID.
 If you draw attention to yourself, or are forced to speak to personnel—for instance, because they are guarding a door you are trying to go through—the effect will wear off.

 ### Common Power Synergies

-**Telepathy:** Your power already lets you rewire someone’s brain.
-Might as well pick up some information while you’re there.
+**Telepathy:** Your power already lets you rewire someone's brain.
+Might as well pick up some information while you're there.

 ### Drawbacks

 - Something about always being able to get everything you want has left you, well, a little dead inside.
 You have [No [[Empathy]]].
-- While you can direct your power, you can’t turn it off.
+- While you can direct your power, you can't turn it off.
 You have an incessant aura of likability, so you always wind up [Surrounded by Admirers].

 ### Collateral Damage Effects

-**“DIE!”:** Normally your orders are limited to things your target might be willing to do, but if you’re mad enough, you can instruct an entire zone to just die.
+**“DIE!”:** Normally your orders are limited to things your target might be willing to do, but if you're mad enough, you can instruct an entire zone to just die.
 Nameless NPCs are taken out instantly, while named NPCs and PCs must use [[Will]] to successfully overcome a Fair (+2) obstacle or take a moderate physical consequence as their own body tears itself apart.

-**Puppetry:** You can attempt to control someone else’s body entirely.
+**Puppetry:** You can attempt to control someone else's body entirely.
 They can still take actions in a conflict as normal, but on your turn you may either take an action yourself or have your target take an action.
-You cannot make someone attack themself or cause themself purposeful harm—for instance, by leaping off a rooftop when they can’t fly—but you can have them target their allies and move into disadvantageous positions.
+You cannot make someone attack themself or cause themself purposeful harm—for instance, by leaping off a rooftop when they can't fly—but you can have them target their allies and move into disadvantageous positions.
 Collateral damage tends to stem from the imperfect control you have over their body, or the psychological damage you cause to the both of you.

 Invisibility

 Sorry, who said that?

-**Basic Invisibility:** You can completely fade from view, including your clothes and anything you’re carrying.
+**Basic Invisibility:** You can completely fade from view, including your clothes and anything you're carrying.
 Cameras and similar devices cannot detect you at all, and you gain +2 to [[Stealth]] against being seen by living targets.

 ### Enhancements